 At that point they elect to get out of the business and become an even worse partner because they only care about getting their capital back as soon as possible.
 It’s a negative cycle that can hurt a healthy company.

-I’ve seen this cycle play out many times and it’s always the same story. n Venture Debt, stick with the established players with good reputations.
+I’ve seen this cycle play out many times and it’s always the same story.
+In Venture Debt, stick with the established players with good reputations.
 The principals may go to different firms or start their own firm, but wherever they go, they will protect their reputation by working with companies through tough times.
+If your startup is looking to bring on venture debt, learn more about venture debt by watching our video on how to raise debt.